 After the death of her mother in 2002, Baker was ready to try to sing in public again.
 It began by her performing the national anthem at a basketball game and ultimate led to her singing a few concerts at the end of the year.
 Also that year, Rhino Records released The Best of Anita Baker, an excellent compilation of her five albums (including two cuts from The Songstress).

 In many ways, it is difficult to believe Anita Baker has only released five regular studio albums, as her effect on Soul radio has been immense.
-Along with Luther Vandross, she virtually created Urban Adult Contemporary as a viable radio format in the 80s, and, while her music was more sophisticated and orchestral than today's neo-Soul women such as Jill Scott and India.Arie, they owe a huge debt to Baker for demonstrating that a mature soul audience would buy CDs and for creating a pathway for artists to reach that audience.
+Along with Luther Vandross, she virtually created Urban Adult Contemporary as a viable radio format in the 80s, and, while her music was more sophisticated and orchestral than later neo-Soul women such as Jill Scott and India.Arie, they owe a huge debt to Baker for demonstrating that a mature soul audience would buy music and for creating a pathway for artists to reach that audience.

 by Chris Rizik